paul-hammant-fork/standard-bazel-experiment/README.md

 Those last two lines of output show Java classes from `modulea` and `modulex` doing their thing together.

-This Bazel build behaves as Maven's recursive depth-first build does.
-There's a cheat - a tactical build of a jar of the output of `module a` and then dropping that into a `depsOutsideWorkspace` directory for use within the `module X` build.
+This Bazel build behaves as Maven's depth-first recursive build does.
+There is a cheat - a tactical build of a jar of the output of `module a` and then dropping that into a `depsOutsideWorkspace` directory for use within the `module X` build.
 The jar in `depsOutsideWorkspace` is excluded from source control (it is mentioned in the `.gitignore` file).

 The non-standard magic is in these files: